 Simply made with fresh corn, flour, buttermilk, a bit of sugar and spice and a whole lot of love, these Corn Fritters fry up quickly and taste amazing!!
 Each bite of fritter is a touch sweet and a bit savory in all the best ways.
-If you love these, you will adore my Creamed Corn, Southern Fried Corn and Corn Spoonbread.

 Stop what you’re doing and get in the kitchen!
 Seriously, you’re not gonna want to miss this one.
 I’ve shared fritter recipes with y’all in the past but, I think this might be the best one.
 Big talk, I know.
 There are many variations of fritters, most sweet rather than savory.
 Sweet, fried sugar is undeniably infamous across the South (and beyond).

 Though I’m a BIG fan of berry, pear and apple fritters alike, I’m an even bigger advocate of savory fritters.
 Adding a salty, seasoned component to a sweet treat is a great way to change things up.
 Corn Fritters are a classic Southern offering; they’re light, fatty, cheesy and golden.
 Need I say more?

 Follow along with me as we fry up today’s dose of pure Southern joy!

 The Heart and Soul of the Best Corn Fritters Recipe

 Fritters are simply the easiest thing you’ll ever fry.
 Honestly, all you need is one bowl and a hot pot of oil!
 What do you say we make a batch together?

 - Fresh (or Frozen) Corn – corn is mildly sweet, crunchy and simply put, delightful.
 Their addition mellows out the fritters and layers in a texturally pleasing component.
 I love using corn in so many of my recipes from my Homemade Corn Dogs, Creamed Corn, Southern Fried Corn to my Corn Spoonbread.